 Minorities have always had a harder time climbing ranks in corporate America.
-According to a study done by Fortune 500 on 16 of their 500 companies (totaling 800K positions), 80% are men and 72% are white in higher ranking executive positions.
-Popular automobile company Nissan is aware of this disparity and is working diligently on closing the corporate gap.
+According to a study done by Fortune 500 on 16 of their 500 companies (totaling 800K positions), 80 percent are men and 72 percent are White in higher ranking executive positions.
+Popular automobile company Nissan is aware of this disparity and is working diligently to close the corporate gap.
 We had a chance to speak with Jeffrey Webster, director of Diversity and Inclusion at Nissan North America, during the Black Enterprise Entrepreneurs Summit where he was being honored.
-He spoke about his journey up the ranks with Nissan, as well as all of the wonderful work he’s doing with Nissan to ensure their workplace is not only diversified but inclusive.
+He spoke about his journey up the ranks with Nissan, as well as all of the wonderful work he’s doing with Nissan to ensure their workplace is not only diverse but inclusive.

 Our objective is to create an environment of inclusion.
 When we look at inclusion, we are trying to create an environment where everybody feels they can come to work and bring their whole self.
 The other objective we have is to increase the number of females and minorities at the executive level.